-A net lease is a contractual arrangement where one party conveys land or property to another party in exchange for payment of rent and fees, including various operational costs.
-The property is provided by the lessor to the lessee, who will pay the lessor for the use of their property over a period of time.
+A net lease is a contractual arrangement where one party conveys land or property to another party in exchange for payment of a combination of rent, property taxes, insurance and various operational costs.
+The commercial property is provided by the lessor to the lessee, who will pay the lessor for the use of their property over a period of time.

 How Net Lease Works

 A lease is a contract in which one party grants the use of land or property to another party in exchange for regular payments over a specified period of time.
 Leases are a binding contract, usually for real estate and other personal property.
 Lease contracts state the duties of each party and are legally enforceable to each party.
 Consequences may be enforced in court and may be mild to severe depending on the clauses of the lease that are broken.

 A net lease is structured so that the lessee essentially covers many or all of their portion of costs to manage and operate the property.
 It benefits property owners who can reduce their risk for increases in property taxes, insurance, and other fees, as well as the day-to-day operations of the property.

 For the lessee, they usually will agree to take on the extra fees and risk of their increases, for a reduction in the rent portion of the property lease payments.